Employee disengagement is a silent killer of workplace productivity and morale.

 Who is a disengaged employee?

 A disengaged employee is someone who has lost enthusiasm for their work and no longer finds joy in their role.
-This does not mean that they are necessarily bad at their job.
-This means they lack motivation, contribute the bare minimum, and show little to no dedication to their tasks.
+They may complete tasks, but without passion, curiosity, or connection to the outcome.

 Why is motivating disengaged employees important?